KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures

 (July 20) Coronation in Königsberg of Friedrich II (1712-1786, “the Great,” son of FW I; reigned 1740-1786); Friedrich arrived in the city on July 16.

-(September 24) Matriculation at the university in Königsberg (where he studied until 1746).
+(September 24) Matriculation at the university in Königsberg.
 Kant studies philosophy, mathematics, the natural sciences, and some theology, supporting himself through tutoring and playing billiards.

 1741